cloudflare/cloudflare-docs/products/workers/src/content/platform/sites/configuration.md

 #### More about include/exclude patterns

-You can learn more about the standard patterns used for include and exclude in the [gitignore documentation](https://git-scm.com/docs/gitignore).
+Learn more about the standard patterns used for include and exclude in the [gitignore documentation](https://git-scm.com/docs/gitignore).

 ## Customizing your build

 Workers Sites projects use webpack by default.
-You can [bring your own webpack config](/cli-wrangler/webpack#using-with-workers-sites), however it is important to be cognizant of your `entry` and `context` settings.
+You can [bring your own webpack configuration](/cli-wrangler/webpack#using-with-workers-sites), however it is important to be cognizant of your `entry` and `context` settings.